If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Weighing in at only 10.6 pounds, the Brother SM1704 sewing machine is one of the more lightweight, portable Brother sewing machines that’s still full-size.
 On the back of the sewing machine is a built-in, molded handle where you can pick it up.

-Having a portable sewing machine means you can transport it around your house easily or you can take it on the road with you to a sewing class.
+Having a portable sewing machine means you can transport it around your house easily or take it on the road to a sewing class.
 Or, it can be your second sewing machine that travels when you travel.
-Just note that this machine does not come with a hard, protective cover.
+Just note that this machine does not have a hard, protective cover.
 You’ll have to purchase a cover, or you could even sew a soft cover for yourself.

 Is the SM1704 sewing machine good for a beginner?